 Please note that consent is not the only requirement laid out by the GDPR.
 It takes more to be compliant with the law.
 You must assess the nature of your processing method and see under which lawful basis it comes.

-Disclaimer: This article should NOT be treated as legal advice.
+Disclaimer: This article does not represent any legal advice.
 The purpose of this article is to provide general information only.
 For any legal advice, please contact a lawyer.